Menu

 Make sure you climb up Surprise Rock, the views from there are stunning!

-Queensland National Parks recommends doing the walk clockwise but we usually do it anti-clockwise.
+Queensland Parks & Wildlife Service (QPWS) recommends doing the walk clockwise but we usually do it anti-clockwise.
 To be honest, I’m not sure there’s much in it either way.

 BASIC TRAIL INFO

-Trailhead: Upper carpark at Binna Burra (off the Border Track)
+TRAILHEAD: Upper day-use area at Binna Burra (off the Border Track)

-We first did this hike years and years ago, and ended up running part of it as we had a plane to catch that night…
+We first did this hike years and years ago when we still lived in Victoria, and ended up running part of it as we had a plane to catch that night…

-Coomera Circuit is probably one of the most popular hikes at Binna Burra, at least to Coomera Falls Lookout (about 7km return).
+Coomera Circuit is probably the most popular hike at Binna Burra, at least to Coomera Falls Lookout (about 7km return).

 Past Coomera Falls, you hit one waterfall after another, and quite possibly get over seeing waterfalls at some stage, especially if you’re doing this hike in the wetter months.